isomerpages/moe-clementitownsec/_curriculum/Assessment.md

 **Assessment Weighting Plan**

-An Assessment Weighting Plan summarises the weightage contributed by each WA and EYE towards the Overall Results of students.
-A student’s promotion to the next level is based on his/her Overall Results.
+An Assessment Weighting Plan summarises the weightage contributed by each WA and EYE towards the Overall Results of students.&nbsp;<u>A student’s promotion to the next level is based on his/her Overall Results</u>.

-**Sec 1, 2 and 3 Non-Modular Subjects**
+**<u>Sec 1, 2 and 3 Non-Modular Subjects</u>**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}